Healthy and Pleasant Mealtimes

 The Eat the Rainbow Checklist is designed to determine if your salad bar is meeting smart menu planning and customer service best practice standards.
 It can be used as a training or goal setting tool for your lunch program.

-Download a copy of the Eat the Rainbow Salad Bar Checklist
+Download the Eat the Rainbow Salad Bar Checklist

 The Breakfast Boost Brainpower Checklist is a list of simple, no cost or low cost strategies that many increase participation, reduce food waste, and increase selection and consumption of healthy breakfasts.
 It can be used as a training or goal setting tool for your breakfast program.